Reduce Your Tuition and Fees

 Throughout his life, Jacob Markovitz followed the biblical injunction of charity and showing kindness to strangers.
 We are delighted that funds are available at Yorkville University to carry on this good work.
 Throughout the years, these scholarships have supported many graduate students in the helping professions at a number of academic institutions.

-The Jacob Markovitz Memorial Scholarship is a need-based scholarship that is available to new students entering their first trimester of study in a graduate program at Yorkville University.
+The Jacob Markovitz Memorial Scholarship is a need-based scholarship that is available to new students entering their first trimester of study in the Master of Education, or the Master of Arts in Counselling Psychology program at Yorkville University.

 |Applicants must apply at the beginning of their program for this scholarship.
 The scholarship is not available to current students.|